EsraaBanat/reading-notes/Advance Level/class10/Stacks and Queues.md

 5. `Peek` - When you peek you will view the value of the front Node in the queue.
 If called when the queue is empty an exception will be raised.
 6. `IsEmpty` - returns true when queue is empty otherwise returns false.

-Queue also FIFO and LILO
+Queue is FIFO and LILO

 **Enqueue O(1)**